How to Take Photos for Plant Identification

 • Nursery and care checks: A quick scan can help confirm whether an unlabeled nursery plant matches the tag or care instructions.
 This is especially helpful before buying plants with similar leaves but different light or watering needs.

-• Comparing look-alike plants: People often turn to photo-based lookup when text search returns too many irrelevant results.
+• Comparing look-alike plants: Gardeners and hikers often get better matches from an image than from trying to describe leaf shape, bloom color, or bark in words.
 Multiple angles can narrow look-alikes by showing traits that one leaf photo hides, such as stem nodes, petioles, and flower structure.

 Plant Identification Photo Limitations